CtrlK

 Actionability

 There are some concrete elements — the curl command, the Python SDK verification snippet, project key format rules, and the jq shape-handling tip are genuinely useful.
-However, the actual project creation API call is never shown (it's deferred to reference files).
-The workflow is mostly descriptive ('follow the chosen reference guide') rather than executable.
+However, the actual project creation API call is never shown (deferred entirely to reference files), and much of the guidance is procedural description ('explore the codebase', 'assess the situation') rather than executable instructions.
 The decision table is helpful but the implementation details are all offloaded.

 2 / 3